 Promote good security habits

-Training workers to be conscious of looming security threats is just as important as implementing technical defenses.
+Training workers to be conscious of looming security threats is just as important as implementing technical defences.
 Tradies must learn to avoid connecting to unsecured public Wi-Fi networks, set strong and unique passwords, be critical of unsolicited emails and websites, and never leave their devices unattended.
 These security habits should also be taught frequently using simulations and practical-based learning to make lessons more engaging.

 There are several elements involved in securing company-managed devices, but considering the irreparable damage a data breach may cause, they’re worth the effort.
 If you run a trades business and need more advice on how to optimise your operations, contact WorkBuddy today.
 We even provide a stellar job management system that helps your tradies work more efficiently and safely!